TheRadziu/DiscordFilterBot/README.md

 ; Bot will display this as Playing status.
 Set to off to disable status playing_status = Example playing status
 ; Message that will be sent in the same channel as the message that was detected.
-You can use @user for mention the person who sent detected message. message_on_trigger = Hey! @user Please do not link to the VP subreddit or anything containing copyright material!
+You can use @user for mention the person who sent detected message. message_on_trigger = Hey! @user Please do not link to anything containing copyright material!
 ; On connection failure bot will try to reconnect every set amount of seconds. reconnect_every_sec = 5